JetBrains/kotlin/compiler/tests-spec/testData/diagnostics/ReadMe.md

 ## Statistics on specification tests

-To see statistics for existing tests you can run gradle task `printSpecTestStatistic` in the `:compiler:tests-common`.
+To see statistics for existing tests you can run gradle task `printSpecTestStatistic` in the `:compiler:tests-spec`.

 Example output:
 ```